traumverloren/camping-in-iceland/README.md

 https://user-images.githubusercontent.com/9959680/132133315-888a36b0-1ed2-45e3-a96b-2848f4a15e2e.mp4

 - Drove to Lake Mývatn and stopped at Skútustaðagígar, Höfði, Grjótagjá...
-Skipped some memorial other things here like hiking up to edge of Hverfjall crater.
-There were a large amount of flying bugs (so much that hikers were wearing netted hats) that i skipped some things I had bookmarked.
+Skipped some other sites here like hiking up to edge of Hverfjall crater.
+There were large amounts of flying bugs (so much that hikers were wearing netted hats) that I skipped some things I had bookmarked.

 ![IMG_3678](https://user-images.githubusercontent.com/9959680/132984573-364f240d-ca01-4951-863a-13a503ea7700.JPG)
 ![IMG_3684](https://user-images.githubusercontent.com/9959680/132984575-ead3ca5e-a366-49bb-a046-37a2e1230cd6.JPG)

 - Highlight of the day was soaking at [Mývatn baths](https://myvatnnaturebaths.is/?lang=enhttps://myvatnnaturebaths.is/?lang=en).
 The baths have fantastic views of Lake Mývatn & Hverfjall and the soft light blue colored mineral rich water.
 Beware a lot of bus tour groups stop here so it was quite busy when I went.
-But the bonus to this was there was a group of boomer women from Texas that showed up and were loud and colorful and taking lots of selfies of each other while giving tips on how to take hotter selfies (chin angles, using another app to retouch wrinkles :D) and it was super fun to eavesdrop them & literally lol from it :).
+But the bonus to this was there was a group of boomer women from Texas that showed up and were loud and colorful and taking lots of selfies of each other while giving tips on how to take hotter selfies (best chin angles, using another app to retouch wrinkles :D) and it was super fun to eavesdrop them & literally lol from it :).

 ![IMG_4447 2](https://user-images.githubusercontent.com/9959680/132985676-02951bf4-cfa6-4e04-ac85-81e97f79260f.jpg)

 - After the baths, I drove A LOT.
-I again skipped some attractions - Krafla crater & Dettifoss waterfall.
-It was buggy & raining intermittently & I was worried about driving a long distance to the southeastern part of Iceland to camp for the night so I opted to skip the detours to visit them.
+I again skipped some things - Krafla crater & Dettifoss waterfall.
+It was buggy & raining intermittently & I was worried about driving a long distance to the southeastern part of Iceland to camp for the night so I opted to skip them.

 ![IMG_3693](https://user-images.githubusercontent.com/9959680/132984968-a2a660dd-cbc2-4818-8193-f36dde8c8434.JPG)